-underpinned by accumulated In 2020, earnings, and captial injections with cash or the issuance of subordinated debt by several banks, the regulatory capital of domestic banks increased.
-Moreover, some banks assigned lower risk weights to their real-estate exposures with the early adoption of the LTV approach 49 under Basel III in 2020 O4, leading to a reduction in their risk-weighted assets.
-As a result, the average common equity ratio, Tier 1 capital ratio, and capital adequacy ratio of domestic banks reached 11.84%, 12.79%, and 14.84% (Chart 3.37), respectively, at the end of 2020, all above those ratios a year before.
-However, compared to some Asia-Pacific economies, Taiwan's banking industry had relatively lower capital levels (Chart 3.38).
+In 2020, underpinned by accumulated earnings, and captial injections with cash or the issuance of subordinated debt by several banks, the regulatory capital of domestic banks increased.
+Moreover, some banks assigned lower risk weights to their real-estate exposures with the early adoption of the LTV approach 49 under Basel III in 2020 Q4, leading to a reduction in their risk-weighted assets.
+As a result, the average common equity ratio, Tier 1 capital ratio, and capital adequacy ratio of domestic banks reached 11.84%, 12.79%, 14.84% and (Chart 3.37), respectively, at the end of 2020, all above those ratios a year before.
+However, compared to Asia-Pacific economies, some Taiwan's banking industry had relatively lower capital levels (Chart 3.38).